mohammadosmanportfolio/note_taking_app/README.md

-Dependencies used in this project
+Dependencies used in this project: bcryptjs, cors, dotenv, express, jsonwebtoken, mongoose.
--bcryptjs
--cors
--dotenv
--express
--jsonwebtoken
--mongoose

 To run this app locally:
   1) Open your CLI and navigate to main directory of the project